joseph475/preact-hms/DEPLOYMENT_GUIDE.md

 ### Common Issues:

+1. **Frontend White Screen / "Unexpected token '<'" Error**:
+   - This usually means the JavaScript bundle isn't loading correctly
+   - **Solution**: Ensure you selected "Other" as framework preset (not React/Next.js)
+   - **Solution**: Verify `vercel.json` is properly configured in frontend folder
+   - **Solution**: Check that build command is `npm run build` and output directory is `dist`
+   - **Solution**: Try redeploying after clearing Vercel's build cache

-1. **CORS Errors**: Ensure backend CORS is configured correctly
+2. **CORS Errors**: Ensure backend CORS is configured correctly

-2. **Database Connection**: Verify MongoDB Atlas connection string and IP whitelist
+3. **Database Connection**: Verify MongoDB Atlas connection string and IP whitelist

-3. **Build Failures**: Check that all dependencies are in `package.json`
+4. **Build Failures**: Check that all dependencies are in `package.json`

-4. **API Not Found**: Verify the API base URL in frontend matches backend deployment
+5. **API Not Found**: Verify the API base URL in frontend matches backend deployment

+6. **Frontend Build Issues**:
+   - Check Vercel build logs for specific error messages
+   - Ensure all dependencies are in `package.json` (not just `devDependencies`)
+   - Verify webpack configuration is compatible with production builds

 ### Logs:
 - Backend logs: Available in Vercel dashboard under Functions tab